Sugar-pack/go-tools-k8s/README.md

 kubectl get deployments
 ```

-### 5. Access the pprof/debug server of certain pod (3 replicas, so you can choose any pod)
+### 5. Choose pod to inspect (3 replicas, so you can choose any pod)

 To list all pods:

 ```bash
 kubectl get pods
 ```

+### 6. Access the pprof server

-In our application pprof server is running on port 6060
+Pprof server is running on port 6060

 ```bash
 kubectl port-forward <pod-name> 6060:6060